My very first memory

 There are a handful of moments that punctuate time and experience into before and after.
 For me, learning to program a computer was one of those.
 Tedious commands punched out line by line; careful punctuation and tight structure.
 The cursor hovers over “run” — you click and there’s a tingly feeling as the computer becomes, briefly, something else.
 It's still a grey box but now it has become powerful and I am powerful along with it.

 I have come to believe that all great design grows from an understanding of the human experience, and is fundamentally emotional at its core.
 It begins with sensitivity, instinct, curiosity, mystery, imagination.
 It does not begin in Figma or even on the computer at all.
-If you can't imagine your technology in a children’s story, then you're probably not building technology for humans.
 This knowledge is heartening to me, and gives me hope.

 Finally: “we need a mockup of the UI — what it will look like from the user’s point of view.”
 I squinted my eyes and processed this and then it hit me — first slowly and then all at once.
 He wanted a picture — a drawing — not from the perspective of the computer, but from the point of view of the human on the other end.
 I didn’t know that was a thing, let alone a job.
 Time cleaved in two again and I saw the image in my mind: the computer on one end, the human on the other, and I was in-between.
 I had no idea how to actually do what he was asking for but I figured…a little picture of the UI?
 How hard could it be…